vicky5124/robo-arc/README.md

 \
 Go the thw newly created application and head over the `Bot` tab.
 \
 In here you create a bot and copy the token.
-This is what will be put on the Token Env var.
+This is what will be put on the `discord` variable inside `tokens.toml`.
 \
 - You can also create the invite on the OAuth2 tab, Just select bot, the permissions you want the bot to have and copy the invite link.